-Upon his return from Planet X, where he'd been blessed by Father Antos, Alfred made his way to the grove in the northern part of New San Antonio, where the Old Man sold him a Ring of Protection (for 500 gold) that allowed him to walk through fire unscathed.
+Upon his return from Planet X, Alfred made his way to the grove in the northern part of New San Antonio, where the Old Man sold him a Ring of Protection (for 500 gold) that allowed him to walk through fire unscathed.
 Later Alfred would live to appreciate his foresight in this purchase, for otherwise he would have been unable to cross the barriers of fire that protected Minax.
 As was his custom upon obtaining a rare and valuable item, he always checked his Status after being pilfered by a Thief, to make sure the Ring hadn't been stolen.